idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 <!--- *Shortened link to this document:* --->

 Note: Some memory-related settings can be found in Edit > Preferences (Options) > Memory.

+You can find additional information on [Working with Translation Memories](https://cafetran.freshdesk.com/support/solutions/folders/6000058172) in the official CafeTran knowledge base (Solutions).

 ## TM context menu options